Bodu Bala Sena: Organization

 Galagoda Aththe Gnanasara and Dilanthe Withanage are the General Secretary and Chief Executive Officer of BBS respectively.
 Its headquarters are located at Sri Sambuddha Jayanthi Mandira in Colombo.
 Sri Sambuddha Jayanthi Mandira is owned by the Buddhist Cultural Centre, an organisation also founded by former leader Kirama Wimalajothi.
 The Buddhist Cultural Centre was opened by President Mahinda Rajapaksa on 15 May 2011.

 Affiliations and ideology

 The BBS alongside Ravana Balaya, Sinhala Ravaya and Mahasohon Balakaya are among a new wave of organisations in Sri Lanka that push a "new brand" of Nationalism with a greater emphasis of religion with more militant tendencies to protect the motherland.
-The Bodu Bala Sena claims to operate alongside the Sinhala Rawaya and the Ravana Balaya in the far-right campaign Sinha Le, which opposes the LGBQT community, Islam, and Tamil Eelam.
+The Bodu Bala Sena claims to operate alongside the Sinhala Rawaya and the Ravana Balaya in the far-right campaign Sinha Le, which opposes the LGBTQ+ community, Islam, and Tamil Eelam.
 The organisation attracts support from "hot blooded" Monks and lower middle class youth.